Vlad Chiricheș

-Vlad Iulian Chiricheș (/ro/; born 14 November 1989) is a Romanian professional footballer who plays for Liga I club FCSB and the Romania national team.
-Primarily a centre-back, he can also be deployed as a right-back or a defensive midfielder.
+Vlad Iulian Chiricheș (/ro/; born 14 November 1989) is a Romanian former professional footballer.
+During his playing career, he played primarily as a centre-back, but also he was deployed as a right-back or a defensive midfielder.

 Chiricheș spent the first part of his senior career in Romania with Internațional Curtea de Argeș, Pandurii Târgu Jiu, and Steaua București.
 He helped the latter to a Liga I title and a Supercupa României, before transferring to Tottenham Hotspur in 2013 in a then Romanian record sale of €9.5 million (£8.5 million).
 Chiricheș relocated to Italy after two years in the Premier League, representing Serie A clubs Napoli, Sassuolo, and Cremonese over the course of eight seasons.
 In 2023, he returned to Romania by re-signing for FCSB.

 A full international for Romania since September 2011, Chiricheș has earned over 70 caps for his country and represented it in the UEFA Euro 2016.